 Looking back at the seventies

 Sitting here now how do I feel about my puberty and teenage years ?
 How might they have affected my later life ?
 First of all I would say that growing up in the nineteen seventies had its upside and downside.
-The upside was a sense, at least earlier on, of progress in society particularly in overall standards of living as evidenced by greater availability of increasingly sophisticated technology such as telephones and washing machines etc. The growth of access to colour television for example was definitely an advance on what we had in the sixties.
-Also 'pop' and 'rock' music became to some extent more sophisticate and interesting - one thinks of David Bowie and some later 'New Wave' artists.
+The upside was a sense, at least earlier on, of progress in society particularly in overall standards of living.
+This was paticularly indicated by the greater availability of increasingly sophisticated technology such as modern telephones, stereo music centres, fridge freezers and automatic washing machines etc. The growth of access to colour television for example was definitely an advance on what we had in the sixties.
+Also 'pop' and 'rock' music became to some extent more sophisticated and interesting - one thinks of David Bowie and some later 'New Wave' artists.
 It was also a golden age of cinema with a strong European influence leading to many more grown up and sophisticated films.
 While for families like mine the standard of living definitely improved during this period.
-However the downside of the decade was huge, mainly relating to a growimg sense of violence and lawlessness in society.
-This coincided with political crises at home and abroad following one after another, frequent power cuts especially after 1972 and steadilly rising unemployment which particularly hit my generation.
-All of this along with the sense of collapsing social values reflected in decreasing numbers going to church and a soaring divorce rate plus general sexual prmissiveness, the latter reflected in a rapidly growing 'Porn' industry.
-I also remember towards the end of the decade, with the growth of Video cassett player ownership, ultra violent so called 'Video Nasties' began to appear in some shops.
+However the downside of the decade was huge, mainly relating to a growing sense of violence and lawlessness in society.
+This coincided with political crises at home and abroad following one after another, frequent power cuts especially after 1972 and steadily rising unemployment which particularly hit my generation.
+All of this coincided with a widespread sense of collapsing social values.
+This was reflected in decreasing numbers going to church and a soaring divorce rate plus a general rise in promiscuity and sexual permisiveness.
+The latter was evidenced by a steadily growing 'Porn' industry and increasingly explicit films and even TV.
+I also remember towards the end of the decade, with the growth of Video cassette player ownership, ultra violent so called 'Video Nasties' began to appear in some shops.